Are you paying attention?

 Paying attention

 Great leaders pay attention, to people and their ideas.
 When people feel truly valued, they will give their best in response.
-Great leaders create connection, people feel genuinely heard.
+Great leaders create connections, people feel genuinely heard.
 Finally, great leaders create a “safe” emotional space where people are not protecting themselves but can turn their energy into teamwork and achievement.

 Things you can do to focus your attention: